Black Friday special: save 40% off Paired Premium! Claim offer

 Sometimes, people that don’t respect their partner’s autonomy don’t realize it.
 A person that doesn’t respect their partner’s autonomy might gaslight them, stonewall, or generally control their schedule.
 This can lead to an imbalance of power and a less-than-healthy relationship.

 “You or your partner might have encouraged and agreed on some time apart to do activities, but you later realize you did not do a good job planning what you are going to do with that time.
-So when you come back together you start sharing heavy feelings, such as loneliness, it gives your partner a negative feeling connected to spending time on something just for them,” says Moraya Seeger DeGeare, a licensed marriage and family therapist, and In-House Relationship Expert at Paired.
+So when you come back together you start sharing heavy feelings, such as loneliness, it gives your partner a negative feeling connected to spending time on something just for them,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “The key is to remind yourself that you made this choice together, and take some time to explore what is coming up for you,” adds Seeger DeGeare.